wso2-attic/esb-connectors/drupal/drupal-connector/drupal-connector-1.0.0/README.txt

-   xi)      nodeCustFieldLabel         - Use created custom field machine name in step 5 v). xii)     nodeCustFieldValue         - String value to set node custom field. xiii)    nodeComment                - Use 1 or 0 to enable node comments. xiv)     nodebodyValueUpdate        - String value to update node body value (This value must be different than  the property viii) value). xv)      nodeTitleUpdate            - String value to update node tile (This value must be different than  the property vi) value). xvi)     nodeCustFieldValue         - String value to update node custom field (This value must be different than  the property xii) value). xvii)    nodeCommentUpdate          - Set 1 or 0 as the value (This value must be different than  the property xiii) value).
+   xi)      nodeCustFieldLabel         - Use created custom field machine name in step 5 v). xii)     nodeCustFieldValue         - String value to set node custom field. xiii)    nodeComment                - Use 1 or 0 to enable node comments. xiv)     nodeBodyValueUpdate        - String value to update node body value (This value must be different than  the property viii) value). xv)      nodeTitleUpdate            - String value to update node tile (This value must be different than  the property vi) value). xvi)     nodeCustFieldValue         - String value to update node custom field (This value must be different than  the property xii) value). xvii)    nodeCommentUpdate          - Set 1 or 0 as the value (This value must be different than  the property xiii) value).